Course Outline

 Abstract Class

-• Common challenges encountered when working with abstract classes
+• Common challenges encountered when working with abstract classes in software development for government

-• Grading Java object-oriented abstraction
+• Evaluation of Java's object-oriented abstraction capabilities

-• Introduction to design patterns
+• Introduction to design patterns in software development

-• Introduction to the factory design pattern
+• Overview of the factory design pattern and its applications

 Operations with Simple Types and Wrapper Classes